Siddpawar9222/Obsidian-Vault/SpringBoot/002-Basic_Annotations/003-REST_MVC_Annotations.md

 -
 ---

-- `@RequestBody`: This annotation is used to indicate that a method parameter should be bound to the body of the HTTP request.
-It's commonly used to receive and parse JSON or XML data sent in the request body.
+- `@RequestBody`: This annotation is used to indicate that a <font color="#ffc000">method parameter should be bound to the body of the HTTP request.</font> It's commonly used to receive and parse JSON or XML data sent in the request body.

 - `@PathVariable`: This annotation is used to bind a method parameter to a template variable in the URL path.
 It allows you to extract values from the URL and use them as method arguments.